Complex Scene Image Editing by Scene Graph Comprehension: Experiments

-\textbf{Datasets.} We evaluate on CLEVR~\cite{johnson2017clevr} and Visual Genome~\cite{krishna2017visual}.
+\textbf{Datasets.} We evaluate the performance of our model on CLEVR~\cite{johnson2017clevr} and Visual Genome~\cite{krishna2017visual}.
 CLEVR is a synthetic dataset that contains ground truth pairs for image editing.
-For a fair comparison, we use the test set provided by~\cite{dhamo2020semantic}.
-Visual Genome, on the other hand, lacks before and after image editing pairs.
-Therefore, we leverage human evaluation to estimate the correctness of manipulation.
-We also introduce a novel way to measure the quality of manipulated images, \ie, a forensic detection model is applied to detect various image inpainting manipulations.
-Similar to the adversarial mechanism~\cite{goodfellow2014generative}, higher-quality images are supposed to be more difficult to be detected by forensic detection models.
-Finally, qualitative examples from both CLEVR and Visual Genome are presented to demonstrate the effectiveness of our model on synthetic and natural images.

-\textbf{Metrics.} For image manipulation, we adopt the standard image reconstruction measurements, mean absolute error (MAE), structural similarity index measure (SSIM), and perceptual metric (LPIPS)~\cite{zhang2018unreasonable}.
-Following~\cite{dhamo2020semantic}, we also report Fréchet inception distance (FID)~\cite{heusel2017gans} metric to assess the generated image quality.
-Additionally, we define the modified area of images as the Region of Interest (RoI) and report the MAE and SSIM scores. \Ie, RoI scores directly reflect manipulation accuracy.

-For image inpainting, we adopt $F_1$ score to measure the correctness of the detected inpainted regions using IID-Net~\cite{9410590}.
-For each manipulated image, $F_1$ score is calculated in pixel level between the ground truth mask and the mask generated by detectors.
-We then average the $F_1$ score of each image to get the final result.
-The intuition behind this metric is that the image quality of inpainting methods is likely correlated with the accuracy of an inpainting detector to identify the manipulated regions.

-\textbf{Baselines.} For image manipulation using a scene graph, we use the code and pre-trained model weights provided by SIMSG~\cite{dhamo2020semantic} as our baseline.
-It has two parallel models, SIMSG-CRN and SIMSG-SPADE.
-Results of low resolution images ($64\times64$, $128\times128$) are directly cited from SIMSG.
-Note SIMSG requires more than 48GB GPU memory to train a model that outputs $256\times256$ images, so we apply a super-resolution network USRNet~\cite{zhang2020deep} on the output of SIMSG and avoid out-of-memory issues.
-We also adjust the code of SIMSG~\cite{dhamo2020semantic} to make the Region of Interest (RoI) metric fall within the modified regions.

-For image inpainting experiments\footnote{In this paper, our image inpainting focuses on object removal instead of object repair.}, we choose two popular external learning frameworks EdgeConnect~\cite{nazeri2019edgeconnect}, Deepfillv2~\cite{yu2019free} and an internal learning framework~\cite{ulyanov2018deep} as our baselines.
-The inpainting detection model is IID-Net~\cite{9410590}, a gated convolution inpainting model that has shown high generalization ability on many inpainting methods.
+We use the test set provided by~\citet{dhamo2020semantic} for a fair comparison to prior work.
+However, Visual Genome, lacks image pairs before and after editing.
+Thus, we evaluate performance using human judgements to estimate the correctness of manipulation.

+\textbf{Metrics.} Following~\citet{dhamo2020semantic}, we report mean absolute error (MAE) and structural similarity index measure (SSIM) of RoI as the evalution metrics.
+The RoI is defined as the area of image that should be modified according to user's input, which can directly reflect the accuracy of the manipulation.